fa2k/stsc/README.md

 * Install this repo contents in `/opt/stsc` or another location.
 * Install dependencies: `pip install -r requirements.txt`.
 * Create a config file and edit it to set your credentials: `cp config-example.ini config.ini`.
+Caution: `.gitignore` doesn't seem to work - take care not to commit sensitive data.

 Optional: